 I have learned that I can use trellises on both the north and south sides of my raised beds.
 The mid-summer sun is high in the sky, and will supply full sunlight to both trellises as it travels.
-Don’t put the trellises on the east and west sides, as they will shade each other as the sun moves across the sky.
+I generally don’t put the trellises on the east and west sides, as they will partially shade each other as the sun moves across the sky.

 6) Train the plants up the trellis

 Watermelon plants grow fast – as much as 1-2 feet per week!
 They will not climb a trellis by themselves, so you need to tie the vines to the trellis as they grow.
 Don’t count on their tendrils to hold the plants secure – especially during wind storms or when they have heavy fruits hanging from them.

 You can use any number of things to tie your plants to the trellis.
 My current favorite is surveyors tape.
 I like to use a loose figure-8 loop, wrapped just below a leaf joint, to hold the vines up.

 Watermelon vine are continually sending out new vines at nearly every leaf.
 I will keep and train most of the main vines up my trellis.
 However, I will prune off some the side shoots if they start becoming overcrowded.

 I used to prune my watermelon similar to my squash plants (keep just one main vine every 6″ across the width of the trellis, and prune everything else off).
 But I’ve discovered that watermelons will perform better if I keep as many vines as I can comfortably fit on the trellis.
 I can’t do that with squash, as those larger vines and leaves will become way too crowded.